HealthCatalyst/healthcareai-r/refactor_outline.md

     + Longitudinal: LOCF.
 Don't require the user to sort the data frame and lose the data.table dependency.
         * This isn't available off the shelf in `recipes`, but it would be great if we can keep this in the `recipes` pipeline.
 Here is the [guide to defining new steps](https://topepo.github.io/recipes/articles/Custom_Steps.html).
 - [timestamp -> features](https://topepo.github.io/recipes/reference/step_date.html)
-    + And [holidays](https://topepo.github.io/recipes/reference/)step_holiday.html
+    + And [holidays](https://topepo.github.io/recipes/reference/)step_holiday.html)
 - [Group low-frequency categories](https://topepo.github.io/recipes/reference/step_other.html)
-- Impact Coding, see Ethans PR #653 -- It would be great to work this into the `recipes` pipeline!
+- Impact Coding, see Ethans PR #653 -- This should really be worked into the `recipes` pipeline so that it can be re-deployed at prediction time.
+Here is the [guide to defining new recipe steps](https://topepo.github.io/recipes/articles/Custom_Steps.html).
 - [Create interactions](https://topepo.github.io/recipes/reference/step_interact.html) -- this shouldn't be done for tree-based models that can get at interactions other ways, but it can be very useful for regression based models.
 Consider giving the user the option to specify `interaction_depth = c(1, 2, 3)`, warn them if that would create a very large table, and use the interaction-including dataset only for regression based models.
 - [ordered categories to numerics](https://topepo.github.io/recipes/reference/step_ordinalscore.html)
 - Scaling & centering